The Killing of a Sacred Deer: Plot

-Kim, who has fallen in love with Martin, collapses while singing in the choir and is also hospitalized.
-She chokes on a piece of apple and is unable to eat too.
-Kim and Bob are given feeding tubes.
-Steven tells Anna of his history with Martin.
-He also admits to drinking before operating on Martin's father.
-Martin calls Kim with Anna watching and tells Kim to stand up and walk, which she does.
-When he hangs up, she collapses again.
-Anna confronts Martin about forcing her children to suffer.
-Martin replies it is justice to him since he believes Steven killed his father.
+Kim, who has fallen in love with Martin, collapses while singing in her school's choir and is also hospitalized.
+When she also starts rejecting food, she and Bob are both given feeding tubes.
+Steven finally confides in Anna about his history with Martin, eventually admitting that he had consumed alcohol before performing Martin's father's surgery.
+Martin phones Kim, instructing her to stand up and walk.
+She complies, only to become paralyzed again when he hangs up.
+Anna, witnessing this, confronts Martin and proclaims that he has no right to force her children to suffer.
+Martin asserts that this is merely justice for his father.

-Kim and Bob are sent home.
-After Anna chastises Steven for his passive way of dealing with the situation, Steven ties Martin up in his basement.
-He beats Martin and shoots him in the leg, but Martin is not intimidated.
-Martin bites Steven's arm as well as his own arm to demonstrate his point.
-The children argue over whom their father will kill and try to curry his favor.
-Steven asks the school principal which of his children is "best," but he says it is impossible to point out the best.
+Kim and Bob are discharged.
+After Anna chastises Steven for his passive attitude toward their situation, Steven ties Martin up in their basement, beats him, and shoots his legs.
+Unintimidated, Martin bites Steven's arm, before biting his own arm as an example of retributive justice.
+Kim and Bob argue over which one of them Steven will kill, and each try to respectively curry his favor.
+Steven asks their school principal which of the two is better, though the principal cannot provide an answer.

-Back home, Anna takes the children to see Martin, tends to his wounds, and kisses his feet, but she fails to elicit any sympathy.
-She then tells Steven that he should kill one of the children, not her, because she can have another child.
-Kim fails to persuade Martin to heal her so they can run away together and then tells Steven how much she loves her family and offers her life to save theirs.
-Finally, hopeless, Anna releases Martin.
+Back home, Anna takes the children to see Martin, where she tends to his wounds and kisses his feet, ultimately failing to elicit any sympathy from him.
+She encourages Steven to kill one of the children rather than her, as they can have another child.
+Kim implores Martin to heal her so they can run away together; when this fails, she tells Steven how much she loves her family and offers her life to spare theirs.
+Hopeless, Anna finally releases Martin.

-When Bob begins bleeding from his eyes, which Martin said would happen a few hours before death, Steven places him, Kim, and Anna in a circle, bound with duct tape, and covers their heads.
-Steven pulls a woolen hat over his face, spins around, and repeatedly fires a rifle.
+When Bob begins bleeding from his eyes, Steven places him, Kim, and Anna in a circle, bound with duct tape, and covers their heads.
+Steven pulls a wool hat over his own face and repeatedly fires a rifle while spinning in a circle.
 He narrowly misses Kim and Anna, but the third shot kills Bob.

-Some time later, Martin, his face still somewhat bruised, enters the diner where he and Steven used to meet.
-The remaining Murphys are inside and promptly leave.
-Martin watches as they go.
-Steven avoids his gaze, Anna shoots him an icy glare, and Kim, who is healed and able to walk again, glances back before walking out of the door.
+Some time later, Martin enters the diner where he and Steven used to meet, where the remaining Murphys are.
+The three promptly leave, with Anna and Kim glaring at Martin, while Steven avoids his gaze.